 - 4. In the Tools toolbar, select the Transform tool or press Shift + T. - 5.
-In the Tools toolbar, if Animate Off or Animate Onion Skin Range mode is selected, click on it to open the Animate pop-up menu and select Animate Current Frame. - 6.
-Do one of the following: - In the Camera or Timeline view, select one of the drawing layers linked to the deformation chain you want to animate. - In the Timeline view, select any part of the deformation chain you want to animate. - 7.
-In the Deformation toolbar, click the 😽 Show the Selected Deformation Chain and Hide All Others button.
+In the Tools toolbar, if ♠ Animate Off or ♠ Animate Onion Skin Range mode is selected, click on it to open the Animate pop-up menu and select ♠ Animate Current Frame. - 6.
+Do one of the following: - In the Camera, Timeline or Node view, select one of the drawing layers linked to the deformation chain you want to animate. - In the Timeline or Node view, select the deformation group or any part of the deformation chain you want to animate. - 7.
+In the Deformation toolbar, click the Show the Selected Deformation Chain and Hide All Others button.